Enchanting Castles in Canada You Can Stay in

 Fairmont Hotel Macdonald

-Another Fairmont hotel, Hotel Macdonald is by no means any less luxurious.
-The château-style property is an Edmonton landmark and overlooks North America’s largest urban parkway: the North Saskatchewan River Valley.
-People have been visiting Hotel Macdonald for weddings, business trips, and romantic getaways since 1915.
-It also isn’t a visit to the hotel without saying hello to Smudge, a yellow labrador and Hotel Macdonald’s Canine Ambassador.
+Another Fairmont hotel, Hotel Macdonald is by no means less luxurious.
+This château-style property is an Edmonton landmark and overlooks North America’s largest urban parkway, the North Saskatchewan River Valley.
+People have been flocking to Hotel Macdonald for weddings, business trips, and romantic getaways since 1915.
+It isn’t a complete visit to the hotel without saying hello to Smudge, Hotel Macdonald’s friendly canine ambassador.

 Arrive by boat at Manoir Rouville-Campbell, a Tudor-style stately home on the banks of the Richelieu River.
 Built in 1850 by Thomas Campbell, a local political figure, it’s welcomed prominent figures like Lord Elgin and King Edward VII through its doors.
 Now it’s a boutique hotel with a private dock, swimming pool, and popular pub restaurant.
 For a regal stay book the Manoir Suite with its crown moulding, original fireplace, and country-style furnishings; notably more characterful than the contemporary rooms.

 These recommendations were updated on March 25, 2021 to keep your travel plans fresh.